Tags

 Tagged anesthesia, CEO, linkedin, risk management, schedule, scheduling, surgeon

-Protected: the fungible anesthetist…
+the fungible anesthetist…

 Posted in anesthesiologist, CEO, scheduling, surgeon